laconbass/good-practices/README.md

 ## Notice to the reader ##

-This document stores my thoughts so most of the conclusions are subjective, althought most of them are based on articles linked here and there.
+This document attempts to address the topics with objectivity, but the conclusions are subjective.

+Conclusions are my personal criterion, formed after hours of self-taught reading of books and articles, and my experience and knowledge on programming.

 Any developer should consider personally if agree or not each conclusion written here.
-Read further about each topic and make your own decissions.
+Read further about each topic and make your own decisions.

-Ensure to read news often and evolve your best practices manual continuosly as I am trying to do here.
+Ensure to read news often and evolve your best practices manual continuously.
 Tomorrow something may have changed, or nothing, or everything.

 ## Structure of this document ##